 Is there a light at the end of the COVID-19 pandemic?
-Some may say perhaps due to the return of in-person classes.
-While a fully in-person class schedule was once considered “normal”, this can certainly feel a little different after all this time communicating through a computer screen.
+Some may say yes, due to the return of in-person classes.
+While a fully in-person class schedule was once considered “normal,” it now may feel a little different after so much time communicating through screens.

 Ariella Lafayette, a junior majoring in political science, said she was thrilled to be experiencing a mostly “normal” semester.
-She did, however, address some challenges regarding the transition to being back in classroom settings.
+She said she did, however, have some challenges transitioning into being back in a classroom setting.

 “It’s been a little difficult readjusting to actually attending classes in person and being in classrooms full of people,” Lafayette said.